ngscheurich/web-starter/README.md

 I guess that’s it but man does this thing _offer_ all that, you know?

+_Note: You may also be interested in the [TypeScript version](https://github.com/ngscheurich/web-starter/tree/typescript) of this project._

 ## Table of contents

 - [Getting started](#getting-started)